google/WebFundamentals/src/content/en/updates/2016/06/absolute-positioned-children.md

 {# wf_updated_on: 2016-06-16 #}
 {# wf_published_on: 2016-06-16 #}
 {# wf_tags: css,flexbox,chrome52,absolute-positioned #}
+{# wf_featured_snippet: A previous version of the CSS Flexible Box Layout specification set the static position of absolute-positioned children as though they were a 0x0 flex item.
+The latest version of the spec takes them fully out of flow and sets the static position based on align and justify properties. #}
+{# wf_featured_image: /web/updates/images/generic/quilt.png #}

 # Flexbox gets new behavior for absolute-positioned children {: .page-title }